 There are plenty of generally easy ways to get to Nationals Park; you can drive and park of course, but the traffic is rough and parking rates are Fenway-level, so here are a couple of ways to avoid both.

 Get To Nationals Park, Tip #1: Use The Metro.
 The D.C.
 Metrorail system is one of the most highly regarded in the country.
 The trains are clean and comfortable, service is efficient and frequent, and the system covers most anything worth reaching in D.C. proper.
-If you’re staying in D.C. or live there, it should not be difficult at all to get anywhere in two train rides, and transfers (most commonly at L’Enfant Plaza Station) are free.
+If you’re staying in D.C. or live there, it should not be difficult at all to get anywhere in two train rides.

 Nationals Park is just steps away from the Navy Yard Station on the Metro’s green line.
 There are two entrances/exits to the station; coming from the train there are signs clearly showing the way.
 It’s so idiot-proof even a congressman could use it.